min-nguyen/min-nguyen.github.io/_pages/about.md

 <div style="line-height:75%;">
     <br>
 </div>
-During my PhD, I investigated how algebraic effects and effect handlers can be used to improve the design of probabilistic programming languages.
+For my PhD, I investigated how algebraic effects and effect handlers can be used to improve the design of probabilistic programming languages.
 I used these techniques to implement a type-safe, modular framework for programmable inference [<b><a style="color:#d16969" href="https://min-nguyen.github.io/files/papers/haskell23.pdf">λ</a></b>], and an embedding of probabilistic models as first-class citizens [<b><a style="color:#d16969"  href="https://dl.acm.org/doi/pdf/10.1145/3547635">λ</a></b>].

 <!-- This is implemented as an eDSL called <a href="https://github.com/min-nguyen/wasabaye">Wasabaye</a> in Haskell. <br> <br> -->